NHLStenden-CVDS/Twirre/index.md

 # Licensing
-MIT license applies to all Twirre software and hardware schematics
+MIT license applies to all Twirre software and hardware schematics.
+See individual projects for license details.

+[MIT license example from the TwirreLink project][license_twirrelink]{:target="_blank"}

 ![][vsep_50]